davido/gerrit-buildbot-plugin/src/main/resources/Documentation/config-buildbot.md

 project appears in the file.

 `project.NAME.trigger`
-:	Trigger Strategie for the project.
+:	Trigger Strategy for the project.
 3 Strategies are supported:
 * `patchset_created`: build job is triggered unconditionally when patch set is created
 * `manually`: build job can be only triggered by `schedule` ssh command.
 * `positive_review`: build is triggered when the follow conditions are met, see below.